Numerical simulation of BSDEs with drivers of quadratic growth: Convergence of a modified time discretization scheme for the BSDE

-Moreover, we set $\eps=Tn^{-a}$ and $N=n^b$, with $a, b \in \R^{+,*}$ two parameters.
-Before giving our error estimates, we recall two technical lemmas that we will prove in the appendix. \begin{lem} For all constant $M>0$ there exists a constant $C$ that depends only on $T$, $M$ and $a$, such that
+Moreover, we set $\eps=Tn^{-a}$ and $N=n^b$, with $a, b \in\R^{+,*}$ two parameters.
+Before giving our error estimates, we recall two technical lemmas that we will prove in Appendices \ref{appA} and \ref{appB}. \begin{lem} For all constant $M>0$ there exists a constant $C$ that depends only on $T$, $M$ and $a$, such that

 \end{lem} \begin{lem} For all constants $M_1>0$ and $M_2>0$ there exists a constant $C$ that depends only on $T$, $M_1$, $M_2$ and $a$, such that